dikortis/LetsTalkETC/Episodes/Episode_15.md

-and so slow you really have to get every little bit of performance out of them so all of those languages sort of trace their lineage in that in that style whereas it wasn't really until the kind of 70s 80s 90s that this alternative style which has the same history started from the same point in the in the 1930s it wasn't until then that they became kind of practical so that means you've got already established this massive
+and so slow you really have to get every little bit of performance out of them so all of those languages sort of trace their lineage in that style whereas it wasn't really until the kind of 70s 80s 90s that this alternative style which has the same history started from the same point in the 1930s it wasn't until then that they became kind of practical so that means you've got already established this massive